 1,2 Mio

-Peak concurrent viewers of the HÖR Berlin stream in 2026
+Peak concurrent viewers on the HÖR Berlin stream in 2026

-What was a pandemic-driven necessity in 2020 will be a standalone performance format by 2026.
-HÖR Berlin has a reach that rivals Beatport Chart acts.
+What was driven by the pandemic in 2020 will become a standalone performance format in 2026.
+HÖR Berlin now has a reach that competes with Beatport-Charts acts.
 Twitch DJ channels like those of Anfisa Letyago or Hector Oaks attract between 50,000 and 300,000 live viewers per set.
 Boiler Room has been leading the way for years, but 2026 will see smaller platforms catching up in a big way.

 The technical stack has professionalized.
-Multicam live switching, lighting programming specifically for stream optics, dedicated audio engineers for the stream mix alongside the floor mix.
+Multicam live switching, lighting programming specifically for stream optics, and dedicated audio engineers for the stream mix alongside the floor mix are now standard.
 This is no longer a garage show.
 And it’s changing who gets booked as top acts: DJs with streaming reach are booking better than those with just underground credibility.

-For those looking to move from theory to practice, our sample-clearing guide for AI detection tools is a must-read.
-The legal side of the AI hype hits this producer generation exactly where it hurts.
+For those looking to move from theory to practice, our Sample-Clearing Guide for KI-Detection Tools is a must-read.
+The legal side of the KI hype is precisely what this producer generation is facing.

-When three streams run in parallel – modular, AI-augmented, stream-native – the scene no longer has a consensus on what authenticity means.
-In 2018, everyone knew: a DJ stood behind two Pioneer decks and a mixer.
-By 2026, the same set could have three different technical setups without an outsider noticing the difference.
+When three streams run in parallel – modular, KI-augmented, and stream-native – the scene no longer agrees on what authenticity means.
+In 2018, everyone knew a DJ stood behind two Pioneer decks and a mixer.
+By 2026, the same set could be three different technical setups without an outsider noticing the difference.

-This is not inherently bad.
-It means, however, that the scene debate over “right” and “wrong” technology becomes irresolvable.
-The DJ playing modular hardware is no more honest than one mixing with AI – they’ve just chosen a different tool.
-And the DJ streaming on Twitch is no less underground than one playing in 200-person clubs – they’ve just chosen a different reach.
+This isn’t inherently bad.
+It means the scene debate about “right” and “wrong” technology becomes irresolvable.
+The DJ using modular hardware isn’t more honest than the one mixing with KI – they’ve just chosen a different tool.
+And the DJ streaming on Twitch isn’t any less underground than the one playing in a 200-person club – they’ve just chosen a different reach.

 What remains is the performance itself.
-A good set remains recognizable, regardless of the hardware used.
-A bad set won’t be saved by AI or improved by modular gear.
-The technology of 2026 is a tool, not a statement.
+A good set is recognizable no matter the hardware.
+A bad set won’t be saved by KI or improved by modular gear.
+Technology in 2026 is a tool, not a statement.

 Playlist to Listen to

-Four tracks that showcase the three distinct musical streams anticipated for 2026.
-Plastikman embodies the modular hardware lineage, while Dettmann/Klock presents the classic Berghain hardware sound, which remains a contemporary reference.
-Daniel Avery highlights the UK hybrid variant, blending live hardware with sequencer elements.
+Four tracks that showcase the three distinct sounds expected in 2026.
+Plastikman represents the modular hardware lineage.
+Dettmann/Klock embodies the classic Berghain hardware sound, which remains a reference today.
+Daniel Avery highlights the UK hybrid variant.

 [/vc_column_text][/vc_column][/vc_row]